berkugo/Brokerage-Case/README.md

-# LLMs were only used to help create comprehensive documentation, project summaries and test classes, not for the actual development process.
-This is an example of it.
+# LLMs were only used to help create comprehensive documentation, project summaries and some of test classes, not for the actual development process.

 # Brokerage Firm Backend API